benedictong42/dotfiles/README.md

 ## Installation

-⚠️ **Warning**: If you want to give these dotfiles a try and decide to download / fork the scripts, you should review the code and remove anything you don't want or don't understand before you install.
+⚠️ **Warning**: If you want to give these dotfiles a try and decide to download / fork the installation, you should review the code and remove anything you don't want or don't understand before you install.
 Use at your own risk!

 ### Dependencies